iluwatar/java-design-patterns/prototype/README.md

 }
 ```

-Then it can be cloned like below
+Then it can be cloned like below:

 ```java
 var original = new Sheep("Jolly");